TripleG58/D2ArmorOrganization/README.md

   - typical philosophy per class is assumed
   - i.e.) hunter assumed to have disc spike, so data here represents top trinity
   - on warlock & titan, res & rec are assumed, so, unless a "/" is in the data field (like "res/str"), spike should be either "disc" or "str"
-- raid: typical raid shorthand
+- raid: typical raid shorthand + iron banner

 ## raid armor